 According to Smartsheet, collecting data with forms is particularly helpful for employees, such as field inspectors, who travel or work from a number of sites and need to access information.

 A paid subscription is required to use Smartsheet’s features and its mobile app after a free 30-day trial period.
-Once the trial period is over, any content created during that time can be viewed for 90 days.
-This data will be deleted if you don’t sign up for a subscription during the 90-day window.
+Once the trial period is over, if the user doesn’t sign up for a paid account, then any sheets will need to be changed to another order or exported from Smartsheet.

 Smartsheet forms must be built on a desktop before they can be shared with licensed collaborators or sent in a link.